 - Protein: 4g

-Broccoli is a rich source of vitamins C and K, as well as dietary fiber, contributing to overall health.
-Compared to other cooking methods like steaming or boiling, air frying retains more nutrients due to the reduced cooking time and lack of water.
+Broccoli is a great source of vitamins C and K and is rich in fiber, which is good for your overall health.
+Compared to other methods like steaming or boiling, air frying does a better job keeping most of the nutrients, cuz it cooks faster and doesn't use water.

 Frequently Asked Questions (FAQs)

 Can you air fry frozen broccoli?
 Yes, you can air fry frozen broccoli.
-Just make sure to thaw it and pat it dry before seasoning.
+Just thaw it first and pat it dry before adding your seasonings.

 How do I make air fryer broccoli crispy?
-Ensure that the broccoli is well-coated with oil and avoid overcrowding the basket, as this can lead to steaming instead of frying.
+Make sure the broccoli is well coated with oil and don't overcrowd the basket.
+If there are too many pieces, they might steam instead of fry.

 Is air frying broccoli healthier than steaming?
-Both methods are healthy, but air frying can retain more flavor and nutrients compared to boiling due to less exposure to water.
+Both ways are healthy, but air frying usually makes the broccoli taste stronger and keeps more nutrients because it doesn't use water.

 How long does it take to air fry broccoli?
-It typically takes around 10-12 minutes, depending on the size of the florets you’ve cut.
+It usually takes about 10-12 minutes, depending on how big your pieces are.

 What can I serve with air fryer broccoli?
-Air-fried broccoli pairs well with a variety of dishes, such as grilled chicken, quinoa, or pasta salads, making it a versatile side.
+Air fried broccoli goes well with lots of meals like grilled chicken, quinoa, or pasta salads, which makes it a really versatile side dish.

 Conclusion